 - Look after your skin-keep your skin and bedding dry, avoid massaging your skin over bony parts of the body.
 Use a mild skin cleanser.

 - Eat a healthy diet.

-- Pressure Injury Prevention
+- Pressure Injury Prevention program overview

 - International Pressure Ulcer Advisory Panel website

 - Queensland Health recommended guideline for prevention and treatment of pressure injuries

 Help and assistance: